Tamil Nadu UNESCO Sites: 2025 Guide to Must-See Heritage Destinations

 The Clock Tower

-• A flight of steps that lead to a bathing pond.
+• A flight of steps leads directly to a bathing pond within the palace complex.

 Padmanabhapuram Palace Visiting Hours & Fee Details